vibhaas/vibhaas.github.io/_posts/2024-07-14-So you want to learn how to program.md

 - If you have prepared for JEE Mathematics, it should cover the maths in the roadmap.
 Just review the mentioned concepts.
 - The roadmap is designed with the knowledge needed for each step.
 What works for us may not work for you, but aim to complete most of the concepts in the roadmap.
-- Try doing your logical work in the morning and your creative work at night.
 - Don’t trust us.
 Jump to advanced levels, face challenges, get mocked by the lack of knowledge, and doubt your ability.
 It’s okay to feel so.
 Don’t give up.
 Return to basics to understand the necessity of following the roadmap.Return to basics to understand the necessity of following the roadmap.
-- Take on tougher projects involving skills or domains you haven’t explored but are interested in.
-This can create an urge to acquire the necessary skills or knowledge.
-You can either clutch or crumble under pressure, but if you have genuine interest and urge, you will survive.
 - The key to learning stuff in this specific field is not just consistency and dedication, you have to choose the pertinent subjects to dedicate your time to.
-- If you ever feel like getting stuck in a specific part, take a break, chill and then come back to it with a different point of view.
 - The learning curve in AI is steeper than cubic polynomials, the initial steps can be tiring and exhausting.
 So, Try implementing the stuff that you learnt cuz visual learning proves to be helpful in the long run.
 - Don’t blindly follow the tutorials implementing the ML and ANN algos, try to understand the intuition behind the algo and then code it up.
 - Don’t ask too many questions up front.
 Just dive in and get started!